 Credits to Accounts: If amounts are credited to your account in time or dollar amounts.
 Credits are used as an in-house credit only and cannot be redeemed for cash.
 These are not considered prepaid balances but can be used along with prepaid balances to pay for services conducted or fees applied to the account with credits being deducted before prepaid amounts.

 No Call / No Show / Late Policy

-If you do not show up and do not call before your session time: You are charged 50% of your session charge due before the start of your next session is you are regular customer and did not book online.
+If you do not show up and do not call before your session time: You are charged $40 of your session charge due before the start of your next session is you are regular customer and did not book online.

 Mobility Accommodations: If you have a mobility concern getting into the treatment room please disclose it at the time of booking a session.
 If it is determined that it would be impossible to get you into the treatment room an accommodation could be made to come to you.
 The following conditions would need to be met for an accommodation: Is there space to set up a table?
 Is the location within reasonable proximity to the office?
 A session time could be accommodated with enough notice in most cases.
 There are no additional fees or changes for this accommodation.